Tools & libraries

 One caveat for llvm is that it is “keg-only”, which means it was not symlinked into /opt/homebrew, and we then need to do it ourselves.

-The esiest way is to add
+The easiest way is to add

 export PATH="/opt/homebrew/opt/llvm/bin:$PATH"

-to your your .zshrc or equvivalent.
+to your your .zshrc or equivalent.
 The key is that we add llvm from brew in PATH before llvm provided by macOS.
 Just remember that if you use llvm provided by macOS for other projetcs this can create issues.
 Another way would be to explicitly specify which to use in the makefiles.

 Windows #